AAA3A-AAA3A/AAA3A-cogs/docs/cog_cmdslash.rst

 About this cog
 --------------

-This cog will only work on x server and therefore cannot be used by the general public!
+A cog to have a single slash command for any normal command!

 --------
 Commands
 --------

-Here are all the commands included in this cog (2):
+Here are all the commands included in this cog (0):

-* ``[p]getlastbootablestoolsversions``
- Get the latest versions of each Medicat USB bootable tool.
-* ``[p]getlastventoyversion``
- Get the latest version of Ventoy.

 ------------
 Installation